caiocvelasco/caiocvelasco.github.io/index.md

 I'm a Mechanical Engineer from Brazil with a Master in Economics & Public Policy from the University of California Los Angeles (UCLA).
 In 2021, because of the pandemic, I decided to stop a Ph.D. in Economics in the Netherlands and transition into **Data Science**.

-My experience ranges from Advanced Math, Economics, Statistics (with Causal Inference), Business Analysis, Product Ownership, Data Engineering, Data Science, and Consulting.
+My academic experience includes Advanced Math, Statistics, Economics, and Econometrics (Multiple Regression, Causal Inference, Difference in Differences, Instrumental Variables, Time Series).
+My professional experiences ranges from Business Analysis, Product Ownership, and Consulting to Data Engineering and Data Science.

 I grew up in Rio de Janeiro and education was the only weapon I had to succeed in life.
 As a consequence of my efforts, I was awarded by Yale University, UCLA, General Electric Foundation, Lemann Foundation, and The Club of Rome.

 I have a very technical profile, but I also bring strong business and entrepreneurial skills to the table.
 In the past, I helped build Stone Payments, a famous Brazilian FinTech payment company (NASDAQ: STNE).
-I also created my own mathematics digital product (MePrepara) with over 140 videos teaching low-income Brazilian students who want to take the GMAT and GRE exams and apply for MBA/PhD abroad.
-I also worked in the education sector in Brazil, as a consultant.
+Moreover, I created my own mathematics digital product (MePrepara) with over 140 videos teaching low-income Brazilian students who want to take the GMAT and GRE exams and apply for MBA/PhD abroad.

 Thank you for visiting :)